ffpe/nhtsa2022/README.md

 Recommendations on how to reduce accidents.

 Report done in Indonesian.
-## Project done as a team using SQL
+## Project done as a team using PostgreSQL
 Project completed on: August 2022

 Dataset used: NHTSA 2021